Tongtong7/resume-experiment/README.md

 # resume-experiment
-Codes that scrape info from job posts and codes that generate resume automatically
+Python codes that scrape info from job posts and R codes that generate resume automatically

 Explanation of each file: